-This course will teach you the basic requirements you’ll need in order to work in a variety of roles within the community services sector.
-You’ll learn how to work with a diverse range of people, how to assess a client’s needs and how best to respond to these needs, whilst also learning to develop and maintain a network of contacts and partnerships with service providers.
+Gain employment in a range of potential roles within the community services sector.
+You’ll learn how to work with a diverse range of people, how to assess and best respond to client’s needs, and develop and maintain a network of contacts and partnerships with service providers.

 Start a rewarding career within Community Services by completing the CHC32015 Certificate III in Community Services.